PabloPineda6/Cypress_Learning/README.md

 }
 ```

-## Setup inteligent code completion (so you don't need to memorize all Cypress comands)
+### Setup inteligent code completion (so you don't need to memorize all Cypress comands)
-1. Open Cypress so it autogenerates it's Cypress folder and structures by typing: npx cypress open
+1. Open Cypress so it autogenerates it's Cypress folder and structures by typing: `npx cypress open` or `npm run cy:open` (thanks to the configuration we did in the file package.json)
 2. It generates a file cypress.json and a folder names cypress.
 Create a new file in the cypress folder named `tsconfig.json`
 3. Copy and paste the next Json to configurate the inteligent code completion:
 ```